 Primary sclerosing cholangitis care at Mayo Clinic

-If a transplant is necessary, these specialists also work with transplant surgeons and other experts to provide a seamless patient experience in the Mayo Clinic Transplant Center.
+If a transplant is necessary, these specialists also work with transplant surgeons and other experts to provide a seamless patient experience in Mayo Clinic's Liver Transplant Program.
 The Hepatobiliary Clinic coordinates medical care with research.

 Expertise and rankings

-- Liver transplant.
 Mayo Clinic transplant specialists have performed many transplants in people who have primary sclerosing cholangitis.
-People with primary sclerosing cholangitis who have liver transplants generally have high survival rates — 80 to 85 percent after five years on average.
+People with primary sclerosing cholangitis who have liver transplants generally have high survival rates — 80% to 85% after five years on average.
 Recipients of liver transplants at Mayo Clinic have above-average survival rates.

 Mayo Clinic is also one of the few medical centers in the country to offer liver transplants as a treatment option for bile duct cancer, which develops at much higher rates among people with primary sclerosing cholangitis than in the general population.